 - Stir then set aside.

-- Drain the noodles and set aside.
+- Once the noodles are done, drain them, rinse with cold water, and set aside.

 - Next, heat oil in a wok over medium heat.

 - Add garlic and let it sizzle for 2 minutes.
 It should not smoke.
 If it does, reduce your stovetop’s temperature.

 - Mix in the sugar, fish sauce, vinegar, and paprika, soy sauce, green onions, peanuts, and bean sprouts.

 - Then, add the noodles and stir-fry until the noodles are translucent.
 Reduce heat even more if the noodles begin to stick together.

 - Stir in the beaten egg.

 - Remove from heat and add peanut butter sauce to the wok.
 Toss until well combined.